Soledad Miranda

 Stars: Ed Fury; Moira Orfei; Cristina Gaioni; María Luisa Merlo; Luis Prendes

-Country - Language: Italy/Spain - Italian
+Country - Language: Italy/Spain - Italian/Spanish

 Ursus